MillionIntegrals/vel/README.md

 [![Gitter chat](https://badges.gitter.im/MillionIngegrals/vel.png)](https://gitter.im/deep-learning-vel)

-Bring **velocity** to deep-learning research, by providing tried and tested large pool of prebuilt components that are known to be working well together.
+Bring **velocity** to deep-learning research.

+This project hosts a collection of **highly modular** deep learning components that are tested to be working well together.
+There is a simple yaml-based system provided to tie these modules together declaratively using configuration files, but everything that can be defined using config files can be code directly in the python script as well.
+It is just that config files suit better to my workflow.

+This is still an early version and a hobby project so documentation is unfortunately nonexistent.
+I've tried to make the code as clear as possible, and provide many usage examples, but whenever there was a tradeoff to be made between simplicity and modularity I've chosen modularity first and simplicity second.

 Having conducted a few research projects, I've gathered a small collection of repositories lying around with various model implementations suited to a particular usecase.